 FR 2900 (Credit Unions)

-This report collects information on transaction accounts, time and savings deposits, vault cash, and other reservable obligations from depository institutions.
+This report collects information on select deposits and vault cash from depository institutions.

-Aggregate data are published in several statistical releases (www.federalreserve.gov/econresdata/releases/statisticsdata.htm) and in the Federal Reserve Bulletin.
+Aggregate data are published in the Board's Statistical Release H.6 "Money Stock Measures" (www.federalreserve.gov/econresdata/releases/statisticsdata.htm).
 Microdata are confidential.